(Disclosure: Some of the links below may be affiliate links)

 Both brokers have an average reputation.
-They both have some big fans and some big detractors.
-But they do not have a great reputation.
+They both have some big fans and some prominent detractors.
+But they do not have an excellent reputation.

-Let’s take a look at the user reviews of DEGIRO on TrustPilot.
-They are graded at 3.1 out of 5.
+We can take a look at the user reviews of DEGIRO on TrustPilot.
+They are graded at 3.6 out of 5.
 The main issues pointed out by customers are mainly about customer service (or the lack of customer service).
 Other problems are related to withdrawals that seem to be slow in some countries.

-We also need to keep in mind that many reports are simply people that did not read the conditions and are salty for paying a fee they did not research.
-Let’s also keep in mind that many people are complaining about the waiting list that is in place during the coronavirus crisis.
+We also need to remember that many reports are simply from people who did not read the conditions and are salty for paying a fee they did not research.
+We should also keep in mind that many people are complaining about the waiting list that is in place during the coronavirus crisis.

-Let’s do the same for the user reviews of eToro on TrustPilot.
-They manage to do worse than DEGIRO, with 2.4 out of 5.
-The main complaint about eToro is that they change the fees and the conditions too often.
+We can do the same for the user reviews of eToro on TrustPilot.
+They do worse than DEGIRO, with 2.4 out of 5.
+The main complaint about eToro is that they often change the fees and conditions.
 It means that when you create your account, the conditions could be different than a few months later when you trade.

-Other complaints are about the very high currency conversion fees and the high spreads.
-Many people also complain about the lack of transparency in the way zero-commission is advertised.
-They also seem to have several issues in the execution of orders, which is concerning.
-Finally, there are also some complaints about customer service, but fewer than for DEGIRO.
+Other complaints are about the high currency conversion fees and spreads.
+Many people also complain about the lack of transparency in advertising zero-commission.
+They also seem to have several issues executing orders, which is concerning.
+Finally, there are also some complaints about customer service, but fewer than DEGIRO.

-Some of the bad eToro reviews are simply people that did not do research.
+Some of the bad eToro reviews are simply from people who did not research.
 But the official information indeed lacks transparency for fees.